NuGet/NuGetGallery/README.md

         git pull dev

 2.  __Create a topic branch to do your work.__
-    You must work in topic branches, in order to help us keep our features isolated and easily moved between branches.
+    You must work in topic branches to help us keep our features isolated and easily moved between branches.
     Our policy is to start all topic branches off of the 'dev' branch.
-    Branch names should use the following format '[user]-[bugnumber]-[shortdescription]'.
+    Branch names should use the following format '[user]-[bugnumber]'.
 If there is no bug yet, create one and assign it to yourself!

         git checkout dev
-        git checkout -b anurse-123-makesuckless
+        git checkout -b anurse-123

 3.  __Do your work.__
     Now, do your work using the following highly accurate and efficient algorithm :)